-While there are many loan programs designed to better serve veterans and their families, to qualify for a loan you’ll still need to meet some minimum requirements, such as a credit score above 650 (check your score for free here), a down payment of 10%, and a demonstrable ability to repay the loan.
+If you are looking for startup financing there are many loan programs designed to better serve veterans and their families.
+To qualify for a loan you’ll need to meet some minimum requirements, such as a credit score above 650 (check your score for free here), a down payment of 10%, and a demonstrable ability to repay the loan.

 As an alternative to borrowing to fund a startup, those entrepreneurs who have $50k or more in a retirement account can use that money (without paying early withdrawal penalties and taxes) to fund their business by doing a rollover for business startups.
 You can read more about ROBS here or speak with a professional at Guidant.

-In honor of this Independence Day, we’ve put together a list of the top 11 resources for veterans who want to start a business.
+In honor of those who have served our country, we’ve put together a list of the top 23 resources for veterans who want to start a business.

 The Small Business Administration’s Veteran Advantage Loan Program, housed under the Express Loan program, expedites applications for government-backed loans of up to $350,000.
 You are guaranteed a response to your application within 36 hours.
-Normally, there is a fee of 3 % of the guaranteed amount of the loan.
-But now through September, if you are approved, the SBA will waive all upfront guarantee fees for vets.
-(These fees are waived for all applicants, not just vets, through the end of the fiscal year for loans under $150K).
 Typically you’ll need a credit score above 680 to qualify for an SBA loan.
 Check your score here for free.